 ‘Not revenge Anne, never revenge.
 Justice and self-preservation’

-‘Tell me then Cromwell, did you believe the charges against me?’
+‘Tell me then Cromwell, do you believe the charges against me?’

 What can Cromwell say to this?
 At this late stage, perhaps he can afford to be magnanimous and acknowledge the ridiculous nature of the charges against her.
 Would he dare?
 He decides not.
 ‘Does it matter now, Anne?’
 His tone resigned, regretful.
 ‘In the end, the king believed them and that is all that matters.
 Is there anything I can do for you now?’
 He enquires as he starts to take his leave and contemplates the body before him.
 He has, he feels, extended his courtesies and it is time to get back to the living.
 For that is what Anne is to him now, a breathing body and he finds that he has no more words to say.
 But as he turns to take his leave, Anne has one last thing to say.